 Emergency management can be considered the "compression" of all three plans, programs, project implementation within two different contexts: mitigation and response.
-In any case, our focus will be on each of the decision activities of planning, improvement programming, and project implementation, and how plans, programs and projects are linked.
-As such, there is a direct connection between community values and plans.
+In any case, our focus will remain on the somewhat separate activities of planning, programming, and implementation.

+Having taken that perspective, we can say that plans, programs and projects are linked.
+There is a direct connection between community values and plans.